 Apart from their use as a source of statistics on demographic events, CRVS systems (in combination with census and other sources) can be used to produce population estimates in inter-census periods and also population projections.
 Further, individual information from CRVS systems can be used to update the master sample frame information.
-Updating the master sample frame (as well as master sample) from CRVS systems is recommended, particularly for removing the deceased persons from the survey frame as this significantly reduces inconveniences for interviewers and consequently for NSOs. !
-Links to guidelines, best practices and examples:
+Updating the master sample frame (as well as master sample) from CRVS systems is recommended, particularly for removing the deceased persons from the survey frame as this significantly reduces inconveniences for interviewers and consequently for NSOs.

-- Principles and Recommendations for a Vital Statistics System, United Nations, 2015 (c=); - Handbook on Civil Registration and Vital Statistics Systems: Management, Operation and Maintenance Revision 1, United Nations, 2018 (c=); - Guidelines on the Legislative Framework for Civil Registration, Vital Statistics and Identity Management, United Nations, 2019 Population registers (=).
+- Principles and Recommendations for a Vital Statistics System, United Nations, 2015 (3); - Handbook on Civil Registration and Vital Statistics Systems: Management, Operation and Maintenance Revision 1, United Nations, 2018 (); - Guidelines on the Legislative Framework for Civil Registration, Vital Statistics and Identity Management, United Nations, 2019 Population registers ().